 Dust, pollen, mold, pet dander, allergies, asthma, bacteria, viruses, smoke, odors.

 Bedroom, Office, Living Room, Basement

 What Our Customers Are Saying

 I love it.
-I have been using the air purifier for almost three weeks now and it was the best purchase I ever made.
+I have been using the HEPA air cleaner for almost three weeks now and it was the best purchase I ever made.
 I am super sensitive to smells and have been having a lot of allergy problems.
 I was willing to try just about anything to make my allergies better.
 I visited someone who had an Oransi air purifier and checked it out before I purchased.
 I was very impressed so I went for it.
 As with most things that work you wished you had done it sooner.
 I am breathing so much better and feeling much better.
 I am recommending this air purifier to anyone who mentions having allergy problems.
 Recommend others buy it?
 I sure do.
 Don't hesitate, order now and feel better real soon.

 Alice King from Bellingham, WA

 I was a little skeptical at 1st but living in Atlanta and pollen off the charts it's crazy.
-The 1st day we got the HEPA air purifier we plugged it in and within 30 min my husband's allergies and mine dissipated, we couldn't believe it also the amount of dust, pollen, dander are nearly non existent.
+The 1st day we got the HEPA air purifier we plugged it in and within 30 min my husband's allergies and mine dissipated, we couldn't believe it also the amount of dust, pollen, mold spores and pet dander are nearly non existent.
 I can't say enough good things about.
 This air purifier has improved our lives tremendously.